 Before lunch we had a chance to learn about Pyrgos Village, which was once the island’s capital.
 The traditional Greek village offers cruise visitors a chance to experience an authentic local.
 Not as touristy as Fira or Oia, this tour was perfect those craving Destination Immersion® experiences.

 Upon arrival in Pyrgos, we had time for a walking tour.
 I was happy that I listened to the recommendation from the ship to wear comfortable walking shoes because our stroll (perhaps hike is a better word) led us to the top of a street near the remains of a Venetian castle.

-The Cruise Global, Connect LocalSM shore excursions description promised that we would eat at a typical place that locals frequented: and they were good on their word.
+The Azamara Shore Excursions description promised that we would eat at a typical place that locals frequented: and they were good on their word.
 Kallisti Tavern is a traditional tavern with delicious Greek local food.
 We enjoyed a leisurely lunch that lasted for over two hours.

 Photo: The chef prepares Mousaka for guests.

 - Kallisti Salad (a modified version of a Greek salad consisting of tomato, goat cheese, capers, olives)

 - Fava (similar to hummus but made with fava beans)